Onorable-e/Hotel-Bookings/README.md

 This is a guided project in my data analytics (Power BI) class with [Datafied Academy](https://github.com/Datafyde) - Data Heroes Cohort. <br>

 # Problem Statement
 In the dynamic hospitality industry, data-driven decision-making has become an indispensable tool for optimising operations and enhancing customer satisfaction.
+In this context, there is a need to analyse the dataset to unravel insights that will show patterns, trends, and factors influencing booking behaviours.
+This analysis is essential to discern the complexity of customer preferences, streamline operational processes and ultimately enhance overall service delivery.

 # Dataset Overview
 The dataset contains various aspects of hotel bookings collected over 3 years (2018 - 2020), ranging from booking details to guest demographics.
 Each entry contains essential information like the Average Daily Rate (ADR), number of guests, booking agency, arrival details, room assignments, and more.